-EGT 105 Basic Civil Drafting
+EGT 105 Basic Civil Drafting (1-3-2)

 This course covers the application of drawing techniques of structures, map topography, and other civil applications.
 Prerequisite with a grade of "C" or higher: EGT 152.
-This course is typically taught only in the spring semester.
+This course is typically offered in the spring semester.